 Garlic’s health benefits are many, including fighting cancer and lowering cholesterol and blood pressure, but many people pass because of the garlic-breath effects.
 These natural remedies ought to help out.

-“Sulfur compounds in garlic are released not only in the mouth, but also in the gut, from which they seep into the lungs and skin,” says Victor Sierpina, MD, professor of family and integrative medicine at the University of Texas Medical Branch in Galveston.
-This makes freshening garlic breath more complex than merely cleansing the mouth.
-But start there.
+“Sulfur compounds in garlic are released not only in the mouth, but also in the gut, from which they seep into the lungs and skin,” says Victor Sierpina, MD, professor of family and integrative medicine at the University of Texas Medical Branch in Galveston, Texas.
+This makes freshening garlic breath more complex than merely cleansing the mouth—though it’s a good place to start.
 It’s handy that chefs decorate plates with parsley: Plant chemicals like chlorophyll and polyphenols bind to sulfur compounds in garlic and help neutralize odor.
 Basil, thyme, cilantro, mint, and dill have similar effects.
-These are the 13 surprising garlic benefits that will improve your life.
+Make sure you know about these other surprising causes of bad breath.

 Drink green tea

 Can’t stomach milk with stir-fry?
 Polyphenol-rich green tea may dull garlic stench too.